deekshant-artiya/hmm/README.md

 ## Files Included

-* `viterbi_analysis.py`: A clean, object-oriented Python implementation using NumPy for matrix operations.
+* `viterbi_analysis.ipynb`: A clean, object-oriented Python implementation using NumPy for matrix operations.
-* `Assignment_HMM_and_Viterbi.ipynb`: Documentation and experimental results.
 * `README.md`: Project description and setup instructions.

 ## How It Works